-The most important thing in such relationships is to know how to fight the right way.
-Here are nine tips and tricks that should help you air your grievances and hear your partner out.
-We’ll also share tips on how to fix your relationship after an LDR fight.
+Here are sixteen tips and tricks that should help you air your grievances and hear your partner out.
+We’ll also share tips on how to fix your relationship after a long-distance relationship fight.

 That is the number one rule for fair fighting in long-distance relationships – never hang up.